ronglulab/QuantCell/README.md

 QuantCell requires two primary types of input data:
 1. Gene x cell expression matrix

 (Optional) If QuPath is used to segment and annotate marker expression, QuantCell can automatically build the gene x cell matrix from the .csv marker files outputted (see initialization.ipynb).
 This is how the sample data is given.
+For this project and the dataset used, we used StarDist to segment the cells using a script in this repo (StarDist cell segmentation script_0.37_um_per_pixel.groovy).
+ - Once segmented, qualitative marker annotations can be included if they are annotated using QuPath following this tutorial: https://qupath.readthedocs.io/en/0.4/docs/tutorials/multiplex_analysis.html
+ - Quantitative data (measurements and statistics) and qualitative data can be exported by following this QuPath tutorial: https://qupath.readthedocs.io/en/0.4/docs/tutorials/exporting_measurements.html

 2. Marker combos for cell types
    These are currently implemented as a .json file which maps to a dictionary with the following format: